EndFirstCorp/endfirstLdapSchema/README.md

 Adds additional fields for users who are subscribed to the email, calendar and file-sharing service

-NOTE: endFirstSubscriber relies on the standard cosine and ppolicy schemas that ship with OpenLDAP.
-In order to use the endfirstSubscriber objectClass, these schemas must be installed first.
+NOTE: endFirstSubscriber relies on the standard cosine schema that ships with OpenLDAP.
+In order to use the endfirstSubscriber objectClass, this schema must be installed first.

 - **OID**: 1.3.6.1.4.1.47049.1.2.2
 - **MAY**: fileQuota, mailQuota
-- **MUST**: host, proxy, mailFolder, gidNumber, uidNumber, nologin, pwdHistory,  pwdFailureTime, pwdAccountLockedTime
+- **MUST**: host, proxy, mailFolder, gidNumber, uidNumber

 ## Usage